sherman205/lapa/src/content/recipes/EasyGreekPitaPizzas/index.md

     - A few slices of onion
     - Grated parmesan cheese, to top
     - Pinch of pepper
+instructions:
+    - Preheat the oven to 350 degrees F. Line a baking sheet with foil.
+    - Place the Greek pitas onto the baking sheet and spread the pesto sauce on one pita and the tomato sauce on the other pita.
+    - Cover the pitas with cheese, and then place the corresponding toppings on each of the pizzas.
+You can customize them, or use the examples above.
+    - Place in the oven for about 10-15 minutes, or until the cheese has melted and the toppings are cooked.
+    - Slice each of the pizzas into 4 slices, and enjoy!
+ingredients_list_2:
     - Classic Veggie Pizza
     - 1 Greek pita (the flatbread kind without pockets)
     - ½ cup tomato sauce